gaois/Gaois.QueryLogger/src/Gaois.QueryLogger.AspNetCore/README.md

 }
 ```

 See the full list of configurable settings [here](https://github.com/gaois/Gaois.QueryLogger/blob/master/CONFIGURATION.md).
-The rest of this section describes some useful ways you make use of the configuration settings.
+The rest of this section describes some useful ways you can make use of the configuration settings.

 ### Globally enable/disable the query logger